i2p/i2p.www/i2p2www/spec/i2cp.rst

                                                     failure, equivalent to a DNS lookup failure.

                                                     This is a guaranteed failure.

+    22          0.9.41      Meta Leaseset           The far-end destination's lease set was a meta lease set, and cannot be sent to.
+The client should request the meta lease set's contents with a HostLookupMessage, and select one of the hashes contained within to look up and send to.

+                                                    This is a guaranteed failure.

 ===========  =============  ======================  ==========================================================

 When status = 1 (accepted), the nonce matches the nonce in the